jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.8.12 NormalizedDifferenceVegetationIndex

-Calculates the normalized difference vegetation index (NDVI) from near-infrared and red imagery.
+Calculates the normalized difference vegetation index (NDVI) from near-infrared and red imagery..

 *Parameters*: